top of page

 The Chocolate Labradoodle is one of the most popular fur variants.
 Their rich brown coat distinguishes them from the other Labradoodle varieties.
 A chocolate Labradoodle puppy can be born with a deep chocolate or brown shade, but it may fade to a light brown as it matures.

-At Cream Puff Labradoodles, we breed for Black, Cream, Caramel/Apricot, Chocolate, Red (darker than apricot), Tuxedo, Phantom (black or brown with tan markings like a rottwieler) and Parti (white with apricot, brown, or black markings).
+At Cream Puff Labradoodles, we breed for Black, Cream, Caramel/Apricot, Chocolate, Red (darker than apricot), Tuxedo, Phantom (black or brown with tan markings like a rottwieler).
 We pride ourselves on the diversity of colors our Guardian dogs are able to produce and carefully select puppies with the most superior genetics to ensure the vitality of colors.

 Coat Types and Textures